PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ### How much does it cost?

-PostHog (self-hosted and cloud) free up to 1 million captured events each month when you enter card details.
+PostHog (self-hosted and cloud) is free up to 1 million captured events each month when you enter card details.

 [Session recording](/docs/user-guides/recordings) is **included at no extra cost** in all plans.